Guest (2020 film)

 Guest is a 2020 British psychological horror short film directed and written by Finn Callan.
 It stars Melania Crisan as a disturbed young woman who wakes up in a stranger's house with several injuries after encountering a creature called The Guest.
 The film also stars Jessica Munna and Anna Fraser.
 The film premiered on 27 August 2020 at FrightFest and, on 24 December 2020, was uploaded to YouTube.

 Upon release, the film received very positive reviews from critics, praising the film's direction, cinematography, monster design and special effects.
-A sequel is currently in development.
+A sequel was released in 2023.

 Plot

-Mary, a frightened young woman, wakes up in the bedroom of a stranger's house with injuries that have left her partially blind and deaf.
-The homeowner (The Woman), who bandaged her up after discovering her in the bathroom that morning, manages to slightly restore her hearing by inserting a hearing aid device into her ear and asks her what happened.
+A frightened young woman named Mary wakes up in the bedroom of a stranger's house with injuries that have left her partially blind and deaf.
+The homeowner (The Woman), who bandaged her up after discovering her in the bathroom that morning, manages to slightly restore her hearing with a hearing aid and asks her what happened.

-In a flashback sequence, Mary remembers the previous night where she was chased through the countryside by a tall, slender humanoid creature with no eyelids called The Guest.
+In a flashback sequence, Mary remembers the previous night where she was chased through the countryside by a tall, slender creature with no eyelids billed as "The Guest".
 During the chase, Mary finds The Woman's house and breaks inside to escape from The Guest.
-Finding the house empty, Mary quickly arms herself with a knife from the kitchen and hides in the bathroom, only to discover that The Guest is waiting for her inside.
-Seemingly driven mad by The Guest's presence, Mary pours a bottle of bleach over her eyes to blind herself.
-Upon hearing The Guest's rattling breathing however, Mary grabs the knife and plunges it into her ears, causing herself to go partially deaf as she was at the start of the film.
+Finding the house seemingly empty, Mary quickly arms herself with a kitchen knife and hides in the bathroom, only to discover that The Guest is waiting for her inside.
+Seemingly driven mad by The Guest's presence, Mary pours a bottle of bleach over her eyes and plunges the knife in her ears, blinding and deafening herself as she was at the start of the film.

-Frightened at Mary's explanation of the previous night, The Woman quickly leaves the room and locks the door, trapping Mary inside.
-Mary then pulls back her bandages to see that The Guest sitting on the bed next to her.
-Mary reclines in the bed and braces herself for it to attack her.
-Instead, The Guest turns away from her and looks at the floor with a sad expression on its face, much to Mary's surprise and confusion.
+Frightened at Mary's explanation, The Woman quickly leaves the room and locks the door, trapping Mary inside.
+Mary then pulls back her bandages to see that The Guest is sitting on the bed next to her with a sad expression on its face, much to Mary's surprise and confusion.
 The film then abruptly ends.